Bundle: Definition, issues and explanations

 The bundle offers several notable advantages:

-• Enhancing the customer experience through attractive offers.
+• Improved customer experience thanks to attractive offers.

 However, there are also disadvantages to consider: